RateCity.com.au

 2. Third-Party Property

 This insurance covers damage to other vehicles and property in case of an accident.
-It does not cover your car, although some insurance companies may cover a certain amount of damage if your car was involved in an accident with an uninsured vehicle.
+It does not cover damage to your own car, although some insurance companies may cover a certain amount of damage if your car was involved in an accident with an uninsured vehicle.

 3. Third-Party Fire and Theft

-In addition to third party property cover, this insurance also covers your vehicle from damages due to a fire or theft.
+In addition to third party property cover, this insurance also covers your vehicle from damage or loss if it catches on fire or is stolen

-If you have a new car or a car in a good state of repair, a comprehensive insurance policy would be the ideal choice, despite it attracting the highest premium.
-Comprehensive car insurance is also a highly competitive market, so comparing products from different companies is a good idea.
+If you have a new car, or a used car in a good state of repair, a comprehensive insurance policy could be useful, though you’ll likely need to pay a higher premium.
+Comprehensive car insurance is also a highly competitive market, so comparing car insurance policies from different companies is often a good idea.

 How does car insurance work for new drivers?

-Insurance premiums take into account a wide variety of factors, such as the type of policy, driving record and insurance history, the type of vehicle, its intended use and even where the car will be parked.
+Insurance premiums consider a wide variety of factors, such as the type of policy, your driving record and insurance history, the type of vehicle, its intended use and even where the car will be parked.

-Similarly, the age and driving experience of the nominated driver is a significant factor.
+The nominated driver’s age and driving experience is also a significant factor.
 Since young and inexperienced drivers pose a higher risk of accidents, they also attract higher insurance premiums.
 Any driver under the age of 25 years is considered to be a greater liability by the insurance companies.

 Are there any other factors regarding car insurance that I should be aware of?